tapted/pub-dartlang/app/doc/faq.markdown

 [spec]: http://www.dartlang.org/docs/spec/

-Pub creates these directories for you.
+Tavern creates these directories for you.
 The main one it creates is in the root of your package.
 Inside that, it creates symlinks pointing to the `lib` directories of each package your app [depends][] on.
 (The dependencies themselves will usually live in your [system cache][].)